emilioRguez/MIMO-Systems-course/README.md

 # MIMO-Systems-course

-In this repository are all my homework of the **MIMO Systems** course received at PUC-Rio.
+In this repository are all my homework of the **MIMO Systems** course..

 ## Prerequisites